 Derivatives trading in other trading platforms

 In the previous chapter, we explained derivates trading in cryptocurrency exchanges.
-The industry pioneers like BitMEX have indeed become very popular.
-Other exchanges, like Binance, have also started to offer futures lately.
+The industry pioneers like Binance have indeed become very popular.

 The cryptocurrency trading is not just done in cryptocurrency exchanges.
 The most popular trading platforms have made cryptocurrencies available in the past few years due to increasing demand.
 The best-known of such platforms is eToro.